polyteknikkojenorkesteri/podger-depreciations/README.md

 * depreciation entry, applied to all existing assets
 * currency conversion entry, applied to all existing assets

-All entries for one general ledger account should be provided in the request.
-Each entry must have `date`, `description` and `balance` fields defined.
+All entries of one general ledger account should be provided in the request.
+Each entry must have `date`, `documentId`, `description` and `balance` fields defined.
+Document id refers to the source document of the entry, and there may be multiple assets referring to the same document.
+The format of the id is not constrained, but for a natural ordering the recommended format is `yyyy/nnn`, which refers to a fiscal year and a zero-padded entry number.

 The function is designed to read all given debit, credit and balance amounts as they are entered in the original ledger.
 Balance refers to the whole account balance after the entry is applied.
 Balance is validated after each entry is applied, and an error is returned if the total value of all assets does not equal to the account balance at that moment.